defaultxr/xr-abstractions/README.md

 `marquee` - display elements of a list at regular intervals.

-`mp3conv` - use `lame` to convert an mp3 to wav, storing the wav in /tmp and outputting the filename of the wav when conversion finishes.
+`mp3conv` - use the `lame` command-line utility to convert an mp3 to wav, storing the wav in /tmp and outputting the filename of the wav when conversion finishes. obviously you'll need to have `lame` installed in order for this to actually work.

 `o~` - interface for mono output to `dac~`.